 Oh and by the way, another great reason to check out the new Alexandria spot?
 Aslin Kitchen, a scratch kitchen concept thought up by Aslin Co-Founders Andrew Kelley and Kai Leszkowicz and Chef Taylor Gates.
 It’s all about the round pies with naturally leavened and fermented dough, the base for a series of simple and unique sixteen-inch pies.
 There are also Sicilian slices and a tight list of sandwiches, salads, and fries.

 23600 Overland Drive #180 | (703) 665-2146

-Drive another 15 minutes to Dulles, VA to check out nearby Ocelot Brewing.
+Drive forty minutes to Dulles, VA (or another fifteen minutes if you’re coming from Aslin’s Herndon taproom), to check out nearby Ocelot Brewing.
 Settle in and be sure to grab a few of Ocelot’s delicious IPAs at their taproom.
-On your way out, pick up some bottles and growlers to-go.
+But you’ll also find a rotating tap list with a whole bunch of styles.
+Recently, we found a pilsner, an imperial coffee stout, an American lager, a kellerbier, a helles, and a German pilsner.
+On your way out, pick up some bottles and growlers to go.